 Field work was undertaken under NMFS Scientific Research Permits No. 731-1509, 731-1774 and 15330.
 A number of individuals assisted in the field, but we particularly thank Kim Wood, Greg Schorr, Colin Cornforth and Jessica Aschettino, as well as Erin Keene for developing the fishing vessel catalog.
-Field work was funded by a variety of sources, including grants from the Pacific Island Fisheries Science Center, Office of Naval Research, NOAA Fisheries Bycatch Reduction Engineering Program, a NOAA Species Recovery Grant (to the State of Hawai'i), the Hawai'i Ocean Project, an anonymous donation, and from contracts from the U.S. Navy as part of the Marine Species Monitoring Program.
+Field work was funded by a variety of sources, including grants from the Pacific Island Fisheries Science Center, Office of Naval Research and NOAA Fisheries Bycatch Reduction Engineering Program, a NOAA Species Recovery Grant (to the State of Hawai'i), the Hawai'i Ocean Project, an anonymous donation, and from contracts from the U.S. Navy (Pacific Fleet) as part of the Marine Species Monitoring Program.
+We thank Amy Van Cise and two anonymous reviewers for their comments on the manuscript.